yaneldodoo/E-COMMERCE-PipelineData-with-DuckDB---DBT---PowerBI/README.md

-Welcome to my first dbt project!
+Welcome to my first dbt E-commerce project!

 ### This project builds an end-to-end analytic pipeline on a e-commerce dataset using DuckDB, Dbt and PowerBI